-Provider Category HMSA Participating Provider BlueCard Participating Provider Contracting Provider Nonparticipating Provider (in or out of state) Does your provider contract with HMSA?
-Yes No, contracts with the BlueCard Program.
+Provider Category HMSA Participating Provider BlueCard PPO Provider BlueCard Participating Provider Contracting Provider Nonparticipating Provider (in or out of state) Does your provider contract with HMSA?
+Yes No, contracts with the BlueCard PPO Program.
+No, contracts with the BlueCard Program.
 Yes, contracts with HMSA for transplant services.
 No, does not contract with HMSA or the BlueCard program.
 Does your provider always file claims for you?
-Yes Yes Yes No, you may have to file your own claims.
+Yes Yes Yes Yes No, you may have to file your own claims.
 Does your provider accept eligible charge as payment in full?
-If so, you do not pay for any difference between actual charge and eligible charge.
-Yes Yes Yes No, you pay any difference between the actual charge and the eligible charge.
+If so, you do not pay for any difference between actual Yes Yes Yes Yes No, you pay any difference between the actual charge and the eligible charge. charge and eligible charge.
 See From What Provider Category Did You Receive Care? in the section labeled Questions We Ask When You Receive Care later in this chapter.
-Do you pay the provider copayments?
+Do you pay the provider deductibles and copayments?
 If so, we send benefit payment directly to the provider.
-Yes Yes Yes No, you pay provider in full.
+Yes Yes Yes Yes No, you pay provider in full.
 We send benefit payments to you.
+Is your copayment percentage lower?
+Yes Yes No, your copayment percentage is higher.
+Yes No, your copayment percentage is higher except for copayments for emergency services that are the same as for services from participating providers.
 Does your provider get precertification approvals for you?
 Yes No, you are responsible for getting approval.
+No, you are responsible for getting approval.
 Yes No, you are responsible for getting approval.